Parachutes/EMG_Classification/README.md

 All the source code in repository is written in Python and developed by Shichao Ma.

-To run the code make sure that you have at least installed Python 3 (3.5 or 3.6 is preferable) and TensorFlow (a GPU version is strongly recommanded, the CPU version also works but it usually take ages to finish the classification.
+To run the code make sure that you have at least installed Python 3 (3.5 or 3.6 is preferable) and TensorFlow (a GPU version is strongly recommanded, the CPU version also works but it usually take ages to finish the classification of convolutional neural network.
 If you are using the GPU version then make sure that relevant drivers such as the NIVIDIA driver have been installed as well) in your computer.

 There are some external libraries imported in the source code so you need to install following packages: